 Cafe Clock

-The menu at both Cafe Clock venues is much the same.
+The menu at both the Fes and Marrakech Cafe Clock venues is much the same.
 My favourite dishes on the menu include the tasty camel burger(!), the delectable date cheesecake as well as the delicious fig salad.
 Cafe Clock also serves up excellent coffees and smoothies too.

 You can see the location of Cafe Clock in Marrakech here on Google Maps.